arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ![ ](assets/front-page.png)

-The Nano R4 includes a high-performance 32-bit microcontroller (R7FA4M1AB3CFM), expanded connectivity through an onboard Qwicc connector and advanced features such as DAC, CAN and operational amplifiers.
+The Nano R4 includes a high-performance 32-bit microcontroller (R7FA4M1AB3CFM), expanded connectivity through an onboard Qwiic connector and advanced features such as DAC, CAN and operational amplifiers.
 Its compact dimensions (18 mm x 45 mm) and robust construction make the Nano R4 board an excellent choice for projects that demand sensor fusion capabilities and the computational power of modern microcontrollers.

 ### Nano R4 Architecture Overview